lookino/Flyout/README.md

 Clicking the flyout or using the keybind of the action button that the flyout is assigned to will use the flyout's default action.
 The default action of a flyout is the first action (spell or macro) in the flyout macro.
 You can right-click a flyout action to set it as the default action on the fly.

 The macro command also supports certain modifiers that modify the behavior of the macro:
+- `[direction:DIRECTION]` - flyout will expand into the specified direction, ignoring default behavior
+- `[icon]` - flyout icon will try to use the icon of its default action
 - `[sticky]` - flyout will remain opened after using one of its actions
-- `[icon]` - flyout icon will try to use the icon of its default action

 ## Compatibility